-Of course when your family and friends take a look at the layouts, they will think that you have spent endless hours on the project, but it will be our little secret!
+Of course when your family and friends take a look at the scrapbook layouts, they will think that you have spent endless hours on the project, but it will be our little secret

-Mat the photos by using a basic template, such as an oval shape or rectangular shape.
+Mat the photo by using a basic template, such as an oval shape or rectangular shape.
 Mat a square piece of stock paper for journaling.
 Using letter rubber stamps, create a title for the page.
-Embellish with stickers and confetti.
+Cover the sides with stickers and confetti for embellishments.

 Remember the game of tic tac toe?
-Create a grid by using two complimentary solid colors of scrapbooking paper for the background.
+Make a grid by using two complementary solid colors of scrapbooking paper for the background.

-A common layout quite often used for scrapbooks can be created by using a solid dark background with a lighter background for the top quarter of the page.
+A common layout quite often used for scrapbook covers can be created by using a solid dark background with a lighter background for the top quarter of the page.

 Use stick-on letters to create the title at the top of the page (on the lighter background paper).
 Using a square template, crop and mat three photos, all the same size.
 Equally space two of the photos about an inch or two from the bottom of the page.
 Center and overlap the third photo above the other two.
 Use the empty space on the page for journaling and embellishments.
 Keeping this concept in mind, you can arrange the photos diagonally or to the left or right of the page.

-Have a photo that deserves a page of its own?
-Begin by using a patterned background that ties in with the photo.
+Have photos that deserve pages of their own?
+Begin by using patterned paper for the background that ties in with the photo.
 Adhere a 5×7 matted photo center right.

 Horizontally beneath the photo, adhere a wide ribbon.
 In the center of the ribbon glue a strip of contrasting rick rack.
 Using a layered label template, make a template for the center of the ribbon.
 Print a few words on the label to describe the photo.
 This layout can be used for scrapbooks with most any theme.
 It's an effective way to bring attention to a photo, yet is very quick to do.

+What is scrapbook paper?
 Scrapbooking paper is typically used for backgrounds in scrapbooks.
-However, if you use different material for a background, it adds a special touch to your layout.
+However, if you use different materials other than paper for a background, it adds a special touch to your layout.

 For Christmas layouts, try using a piece of foil.
 Making a layout of your flower girl?
 Use a piece of floral material as the background.
 Did your child win the spelling bee contest?
 Make the background out of dictionary pages.
 Because you want attention drawn to the backgrounds, the rest of the layout can be kept simple.
-Add a photo or two, journaling and a title.
+Insert a photo or two, journaling, and a title.

-For a fun scrapbook layout, draw attention to the title.
+For a fun scrapbook layout for your pages, draw attention to the title.

 As you work on scrapbooks, you want to use different layouts.
 If you have several photos that you really want to use in one layout, vary the sizes.
 Use a solid background.
 Mat the photos with the same matting and mat a piece of cardstock for journaling.
 By varying the sizes and using similar matting, the photos won't overwhelm the page.

-Utilizing these simple layouts will help you learn how to make a scrapbook in a very short amount of time.
-Your pages will look as though you spent hours working on them, when in reality each page can be done in under ten minutes.
-One word of caution though, once your friends see your work, they'll be asking for help with their scrapbooks!
+Utilizing these simple scrapbooking layouts will help you learn how to make a scrapbook in a very short amount of time.
+Your pages will look as though you spent hours working on them when in reality each page can be done in under ten minutes.
+One word of caution though, once your friends see your work, they'll be asking for help with their scrapbook album pages!